Dr Geoffrey Leonard AM Scholarship

 Dr Geoffrey Leonard AMEstablishment

 This scholarship was established by Dr Geoffrey Leonard in 2009 to assist eligible students from rural and remote areas who are studying a Business, Commerce or Accounting program.
 Dr Geoffrey Leonard is a recipient of the 1999 Newton-John Award and named as one of the `Magnificent seven', one of the most successful owner-operated businesses in the Hunter in 25 years.
-He was a graduate of the University of Newcastle and has given his service on the University Council and the University of Newcastle Foundation Board, Newcastle Innovation & Hunter Medical Research Institute.
-He is a well-known philanthropist and a generous supporter of the University.
+He was a graduate of the University of Newcastle and has served on the University Council.

 For more information on this scholarship, please view the Terms and Conditions.